Andres930410/mapper/README.md

 //     {text: "another fake address, another fake city, another fake country"},
 //   ]
 //}]
+//The validate function can be used also with array, if any object doesn't satisfy the validaiton the method will generate an exception, indicate the position of the first object into the array which doesn't satisfy the validiations. const resultValidated = mapper.transformAndValidate(data,UserAddressDto);
 ```

 # Changelog
 - 0.0.1: Initial version
 - 0.0.2: Reusable mapper, type safety for return type on the transform function and remove mapping.
+- 1.0.0: Now the mapper uses class transformer and class validator for validations and to guarantee that class types are returned instead of plain JavaScript objects.
+    - Added:
+        - Context can be added to the mappers, the context will be passed to each transformation function and it could be used for adding custom logic into the mappings.
+        - Use class transformer for returning an specific class type instead of a plain javascript object.
+        - New method for not only transforming but also validating if the information satisfies with some validation, this feature uses class validator.

 # Acknowledgments
-I would like to thanks Trammel May that after a small discussion he pointed me some problems that my package had, which was related to return type of the transform function and reusability of the mapper.
+I would like to thanks Trammel May.
+After a small discussion he pointed to me some problems that my library could have, those problems were addressed and solved.